adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 Adblock Plus may make further requests to AdblockPlus.org as required.
 For example, a documentation link is clicked or the full list of filter subscriptions needs to be downloaded.
 These requests are subject to this [Privacy Policy](https://adblockplus.org/privacy).

-##### Uninstallation, donation information, payments
+##### Uninstallation, payments

-When uninstalling Adblock Plus for desktop and/or donating to us, you will be referred to an uninstallation and/or donation webpage where the following information is automatically collected: Language of your browser, extension name and version, browser type and version, operating system and version, number of notification downloads, information whether the local storage of the extension configuration is corrupted, version parameter of filter lists, and whether any filter subscriptions have been enabled or disabled at the time of uninstallation.
+When uninstalling Adblock Plus for desktop and/or making a payment to us, you will be referred to an uninstallation and/or payment webpage where the following information is automatically collected: Language of your browser, extension name and version, browser type and version, operating system and version, number of notification downloads, information whether the local storage of the extension configuration is corrupted, version parameter of filter lists, and whether any filter subscriptions have been enabled or disabled at the time of uninstallation.
 On a voluntary basis, you can provide us with your reason why you have uninstalled Adblock Plus.
 We need this information to improve our products.

-For donations and payments, we work with payment providers (Stripe, Inc., PayPal S.à r.l. et Cie, S.C.A., Paddle.com Inc).
-These providers are responsible for processing the data you enter in regards to the  donations and payments you send to us.
+For payments, we work with payment providers (Stripe, Inc., PayPal S.à r.l. et Cie, S.C.A., Paddle Payments Limited.
+These providers are responsible for processing the data you enter in regards to the payments you send to us.
 Processing includes all data you enter into the respective form, as but not limited to, the type of card, cardholder name, credit card details (except full card number), address, country, zip/postal code, and email address.
 In addition, Stripe collects identifying information about the devices that connect to its services and uses this information for fraud detection.
-For further information as to how these providers handle the processing of personal data, please refer to Stripe’s [Privacy Policy](https://stripe.com/privacy), PayPal’s [Privacy Policy](https://www.paypal.com/webapps/mpp/ua/privacy-full) and Paddle's [Privacy Policy](https://www.paddle.com/legal/privacy).
+For further information as to how these providers handle the processing of personal data, please refer to Stripe's [Privacy Policy](https://stripe.com/privacy), PayPal's [Privacy Policy](https://www.paypal.com/webapps/mpp/ua/privacy-full) and Paddle's [Privacy Policy](https://www.paddle.com/legal/privacy).
 We store the reports the payment service providers present us with for accounting purposes.
-You can request the deletion of your payment data [via email](mailto:privacy@eyeo.com).
+You can request the deletion of your payment data <a data-mask='{"href": "bWFpbHRvOnByaXZhY3lAZXllby5jb20="}'>via email</a>.

+When you provide your email address in order to purchase an Adblock Plus Premium subscription, we use this email address to create an account for you.
+We use this email address to manage your subscription and to send you one-time-passcodes to login to your account.
+We may also contact you with occasional transactional messages regarding your account.
+By logging into your account using your email address and one-time-passcode, you can manage your subscription and account settings.

 ##### Data retention {: #data-retention }

-Data related to subscription downloads, extension update checks, emergency notifications, Issue Reporter data (as well as the full reports and their associated data), and data in connection with uninstallations and donations are automatically removed after 30 days.
+Data related to subscription downloads, extension update checks, emergency notifications, Issue Reporter data (as well as the full reports and their associated data), and data in connection with uninstallations are automatically removed after 30 days.
 Only a subset of the data will be kept longer.
 This includes only the country code of users filing an issue (extracted from the IP address) for analytic purposes, which is stored separately from the full reports and cannot be connected to an individual after deletion of the full reports.
-Donation report data is stored for a period of 10 years in accordance with the German tax law requirements.
+Payment report data is stored for a period of 10 years in accordance with the German tax law requirements.

 Adblock Plus stores some data in [the Firefox profile](http://support.mozilla.com/kb/Profiles) on your computer.
 Adblock Plus never transmits this data to any servers, but other extensions and services, such as [Firefox Sync](https://mozilla.com/privacy-policy/), may do so.
 Most of the data (your preferences, filter subscriptions and custom filters) is unobjectionable privacy-wise.
 However, filter hit statistics and recent issue reports could be used to reconstruct your browsing history.
 Adblock Plus treats this information identically to how history data is treated by the browser; this data isn't stored if you are using [private browsing mode](http://support.mozilla.com/kb/Private+Browsing) and is removed if you choose to clear your browsing history.